-The Federal Reserve kept the fed funds target rate in the extremely low 0.00% to 0.25% range in the second quarter of 2014 but continued reducing its asset purchases in $10 billion increments following its monetary policy meetings.
-Money market securities felt no impact from the tapering of asset purchases.
-We believe the Fed will complete winding down its asset purchases by the end of 2014 and that short-term interest rate increases are likely to begin sometime in mid- to late 2015.
+The Federal Reserve kept the fed funds target rate extremely low in the third quarter of 2014 but continued to reduce its purchases of Treasuries and agency mortgage-backed securities, trimming its monthly purchases in $10 billion increments following its monetary policy meetings.
+The Fed is planning to halt its asset purchases in October, and we believe that short-term interest rate increases are likely to begin around mid- to late 2015.

 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.